tomkr000/histo/README.md

 ### Disclaimer

 This was an ETL pipeline for histology analysis that I built for a startup a few years ago interfacing with Zeiss, Airtable and AWS.
+The company is now out of business, but hopefully someone might be able to use some of the work here.
+Names have been changed, etc for confidentiality.

 #### Installation (within an EC2 with a GPU):